Do you want to know how to work at a radio station?

-In this post, you'll learn about different jobs at radio stations.
+Well, you have to learn about the different jobs at radio stations and know the specific radio station job descriptions.
 And here is a statistic to kick us off:

 According to the Bureau of Labor Statistics, there were about 52,700 announcer jobs in 2016.